 - 2.1 The strategic policy context for Alderholt is set by Dorset's local development framework, which consists of the of the adopted Christchurch and East Dorset Core Strategy (2014), the saved policies of the 2002 East Dorset Local Plan (saved policies), the Bournemouth, Christchurch, Poole and Dorset Waste Plan (2019) and the Bournemouth, Christchurch, Poole and Dorset Mineral Sites Plan (2019). - 2.2 The East Dorset and Christchurch Core Strategy (2014) identifies Alderholt as one of the area's Rural Service Centres.
-These are described within Policy KS2 as the "Main providers for the rural areas where residential development will be allowed of a scale that reinforces their role as providers of community, leisure and retail facilities to support the village and adjacent communities". - 2.3 The Core Strategy and saved policies of the earlier Local Plan will in time be replaced by the Dorset Local Plan.
-Dorset Council Local Plan Options Consultation took place between 18 January and 15 March 2021.
-Dorset Council have since announced a pause in plan-making to consider comments and housing targets and the new plan is not expected until 2026.
+These are described within Policy KS2 as the "Main providers for the rural areas where residential development will be allowed of a scale that reinforces their role as providers of community, leisure and retail facilities to support the village and adjacent communities". - 2.3 In 2019 Dorset Council became a unitary local authority, encompassing almost all of the county of Dorset, with the exception of the district of Bournemouth, Christchurch and Poole.
+The evidence generated for review of the West Dorset, Weymouth, and Portland Adopted Local Plan is now feeding into the emerging Dorset Council Local Plan. - 2.4 The emerging Dorset Council Local Plan has reached Regulation 18 consultation.
+Regulation 18 consultation on the emerging Dorset Council Local Plan was completed between January and March 2021. - 2.5 According to the latest available Local Development Scheme for Dorset, which was released in March 2024, it is anticipated that the emerging Dorset Council Local Plan will re-start under the new planning system that is expected to be introduced later in 2024, and will be adopted in spring 2027.
+The Local Development Scheme outlines the timetable for the Dorset Local Plan progress3.